ewicisbwitish/paranormalmod/README.md

 # paranormalmod

-# Welcome to the paranormal mod where I bring ghost hunting to minecraf
+# Welcome to the paranormal mod where I bring ghost hunting to minecraft
 #
 #